 ScratchKids (Age 8-14), Visual coding, Games⭐ Easiest

 Our recommendation: Start with Python if you're an adult.
 Start with Scratch if you're under 14.
+See our high salary science courses guide to understand where coding fits in your career path.

 12-Week Coding Roadmap